Unquenched orbital angular momentum as the origin of spin inertia: General principles and summary of results

 In Sec.~\ref{sec:effectiveLLG}, we derive an effective dynamical equation for the spin magnetization by eliminating the OAM from the coupled two-sublattice dynamics \cite{Kittel1949}.
 Making the approximation relevant for actual materials, that RS coupling is much stronger than applied fields and that OAM is much smaller than the spin, we obtain an effective equation that contains the spin inertia term in addition to a comparable non-universal contribution that depends on the magnetic anisotropy.
 Employing the resulting expression for the inertia parameter $\kappa$ in Sec.~\ref{realvalues}, we obtain estimates in reasonable agreement with the experiments conducted on cobalt providing further confidence in our assumed origin of the spin inertia.

-Our analysis brings a key point to attention: How should one distinguish an ``optical'' mode in a two or more-sublattice ferromagnet from a spin nutation mode.
-This is especially pertinent since every magnetic material inevitably has two-or more sublattices: even an elemental cubic-crystal ferromagnet has at least two atoms in its basis since it is not going to have a simple cubic lattice structure, but a fcc or bcc one.
-To address this issue, our theoretical analysis in Sec.~\ref{sec:test} suggests measurement of the alleged nutation resonance for different applied magnetic fields.
+Our analysis brings a key point to attention: How should one distinguish an ``optical'' mode in a two or more-sublattice ferromagnet from a spin nutation mode. \ak{This is especially pertinent since many of the magnetic materials, such as the garnets, have two-or more sublattices.} To address this issue, our theoretical analysis in Sec.~\ref{sec:test} suggests measurement of the alleged nutation resonance for different applied magnetic fields.
 We find that the effective g-factor, obtained via the slope of the mode dispersion with the applied field, is expected to be around 1 for the OAM-based nutation mode.
 On the other hand, a spurious optical mode stemming from predominantly spin magnetization in a two or more-sublattice ferromagnet will manifest a g-factor close to 2.
 This same measurement can be used to test whether or not OAM is the origin of the observed high-frequency nutation mode.
 We conclude with discussion and outlook in Sec.~\ref{sec:discuss}.
-If OAM is indeed confirmed as the origin of spin inertia, we anticipate effective approaches for controlling it using the recently established knobs of the steady-state OAM content via orbitronic techniques.
+If OAM is indeed confirmed as the origin of spin inertia, we anticipate effective approaches for controlling it using the recently established knobs of the steady-state OAM content via orbitronic techniques, \ak{such as orbital pumping via magnetization dynamics~\cite{Go2025}}.